ketsia0623/learning-JAVA/README.md

         System.out.println(a.equals(b));    // true  → compares actual content
     Assignment:
-        - Adress is copied when assigning, LHS variable points to same object returned by expression on RHS
+        - Adress is copied when assigning, LHS variable points to same object returned by expression on RHS Parameter Passing
+        - passed by the address of referenced object in memory
+        - changes made a re reflected in the argument Value Returning
+        - returned by address og referenced object in memory

 - Primitive variables:
     - Store actual values